 Progesterone is an essential hormone for a long and healthy life.
 It is also necessary for balancing or facilitating many other hormones and nutrients, and it is a component of almost all other hormone activity in the body.
-Below you will find a compilation of Women’s International Pharmacy’s resources relating to this versatile and vital hormone.
+Below you will find a compilation of Women’s International Pharmacy’s progesterone resources relating to how this versatile and vital hormone affects various aspects of health.

 Progesterone’s contributions to a lifetime of overall health and well-being are numerous.
 This article outlines the effects of progesterone throughout each life stage.

 This short piece outlines the history of how this misconception has occurred as well as clarifies the difference between the two hormone treatment options.